-The Credit Union has an interest in the following material associate:
+The Credit Union has an interest in the following associate:

-Name Owners ship interest
+Ownership interest

-2019 2018

-CUAAL 47.12% 47.12%
+20: 21 2020 CUAAL 47.12 % 47.12%

-The Credit Union holds an interest representing 47.12% (2018 - 47.12%) in CUAAL, an entity established for the purpose of finding, buying and holding shares in insurance brokerage companies on a wholly owned basis.
+The Credit Union holds an interest representing 47.12% (2020 - 47.12%) in CUAAL, an entity established for the purpose of finding, buying and holding shares in insurance brokerage companies on a wholly owned basis.
 The end of the reporting period of the entity is December 31.

 The entity was established on October 1, 2016, the day after the Credit Union sold its 100% holdings of Westview Agencies Ltd. and First Insurance Agencies Ltd. to another wholly owned subsidiary, CUAAL, followed by a sale of 50% of CUAAL to the Credit Union's co-participant.
 On May 31, 2017, a new shareholder agreement was signed in which another investor was added upon their contribution of assets, in the form of their 100% investment in 1061350 BC Ltd (operating as Aldergrove Insurance Services).
 As a result of this addition, the Credit Union's holdings in the entity decreased by 1.24%.
 Subsequent to this transaction the Credit Union did not have joint control of the entity, but significant influence.
 In December 2018, the other investors in CUAAL injected \$700,000 into the entity through the purchase of common shares.
-As a result of this cash injection, the Credit Unions holdings in the entity decreased by 1.64%.
+As a result of this cash injection, the Credit Union's holdings in the entity decreased by 1.64%.

-These entities' shares are not traded on the stock exchange.
-Therefore, they have no official quoted price.
-The Credit Union has not earned any dividends from this entity.
+These entities' shares are not traded on the stock exchange therefore, they have no official quoted price.
+The Credit Union earned \$82,460 (2020 - \$nil) in dividends from this entity.